 Changing of Mailing Address

 It is your responsibility to ensure that the correct mailing address is on your property tax account.
-Where there is an owner or more than one address, the municipality will only issue one bill to one address. pdf Click here (95 KB) for a Request for Change of Mailing Address, and return the completed form to Town Hall.
+Where there is more than one owner or more than one address, the Town of Yarmouth will only issue one bill to one address. pdf Click here (95 KB) for a Request for Change of Mailing Address and return the completed form to Town Hall.

 Deed Transfer Tax